Code-Institute-Submissions/rovan89-CI-PP3-employee-clocking-system/README.md

 | Clock out | Type in a correct employee number | Find where the employee signed in Update Google Sheets clock out cell with the current time | As expected |
 | Exit | Choose the exit option | This will terminate the program | As expected |

+## Validator Testing
+### PEP8 Validation
+- The PEP8 Valitator has resulted in no errors or warnings

 ## Credits
 ### Code
 - To implement time into the program I used https://www.programiz.com/python-programming/datetime/current-time
 - To find additonal features working with Google Sheets I used https://www.youtube.com/watch?v=yPQ2Gk33b1U&ab_channel=PrettyPrinted